oist/LuscombeU_stlrepeatmask/README.md

 - Point `--repeatlib` to a FASTA file to have an extra RepeatMasker run using it as a library.
 - Set `--taxon` to a taxon name to have an extra RepeatMasker run using the `-species` option set to that taxon.
-- Set the `--gzipped_input=false` parameter when the input is not compressed..
 - Point `--dfam` to a directory containing a `famdb` subdirectory with the FamDB files in HDF5 format (not gzipped).

 ### Dfam